 - Switch up the sauce.
 Substitute store-bought Alfredo sauce for the Parmesan garlic sauce for a different twist on the recipe.

 - Make it extra garlicky.
-Amp up the garlic flavor by tossing in some fresh garlic to the chicken and sauce.
+Amp up the garlic flavor by tossing some fresh garlic into the chicken and sauce.
 (Minced garlic would work best to help it blend into the sauce.)

 - Lighten it up.
-For a lighter version use low-fat cream cheese or milk instead of heavy cream.
+For a lighter version, use low-fat cream cheese or milk instead of heavy cream.

 - Add some citrusy flavor!
-Give the dish a squeeze of lemon, or a sprinkle of lemon zest to add a bit of brightness.
+Give the dish a squeeze of lemon or a sprinkle of lemon zest to add a bit of brightness.

 - Make your own sauce!
-The storebought stuff is great for when you're short on time, but I also love the taste of my homemade version of this creamy garlic parmesan sauce.
+The store-bought stuff is great for when you're short on time, but I also love the taste of my homemade version of this creamy garlic parmesan sauce.

 Frequently Asked Questions